 |2,4-D Amine||No||May-Oct (Early Season preferable)||Yes in certain formulations||Up to 1 month|

-2,4-D Amine is a contact weed killer that effects the growth of the cells in the leaves and affects broad leaved weeds.
+2,4-D Amine is a contact weed killer that affects the growth of the cells in the leaves and affects broad-leaved weeds.

 Triclopyr is a contact herbicide that is both an Amine and Ester.
 It is used to control broadleaf weeds while leaving grasses and conifers unaffected.

 Combined treatment methods

 Once the area has been treated, you can cultivate the top 0.25m off the ground.
 By doing this you will stimulate the rhizomes to produce more growth.
 This then can be treated again using the same procedures as outlined in the Japanese Management Plan.
 By doing this you can reduce the amount of time required on site spraying the Japanese Knotweed.